-1 scientific calculator

-1 problem notebook

-1 three-ring binder for lab papers
+1 scientific or graphing calculator 1 three-ring binder for lab papers Growth Mindset 1 problem notebook

-Additional materials for projects as needed
+Additional materials for projects as needed Willingness to work hard and try new things.

-NOTE: Problem notebooks will be kept in room 211 except when you need to take them out to complete an assignment.
+NOTE: Problem notebooks/binders will be kept in room 211 except when you need to take them out to complete an assignment.
 These will be checked early and often!
 These notebooks are an important component of your grade.